IzzyBrand/portfolio/index.md

 ### 3D printed rockets, 2017

-We use 3D printers to make most components for rockets.
+We designed 3D-printable components rockets.
 All the models are parameterized, so they can be used to build many different sizes of rockets.

 <p float="left">
   <img src="rockets/stls.png" width="67%" />